Skip to main content

 SEO & GEO

 Civil litigation search behavior tends to be specific and research driven.
 People do not just search one broad phrase.
 They search by dispute type, industry, and location.
-Someone might type “commercial litigation orthopedic surgeon near me” while another searches “breach of contract orthopedic surgeon for scoliosis care” or “employment defense orthopedic surgeon.”
+Someone might type “commercial litigation orthopedic surgeon near me” while another searches “breach of contract orthopedic surgeon for business disputes” or “employment defense orthopedic surgeon.”
 Your site needs to be structured to capture these specific queries.

 SEO (Search Engine Optimization) is what helps your website show up in Google.
 GEO (Generative Engine Optimization) is what helps your content appear in AI generated answers and recommendations.
 Both work better when the site is organized around the dispute types and questions your ideal patients are actually searching for.